 Gather all the ingredients for the lemon dill sauce.
 Chop up the fresh dill and squeeze a lemon.

-Mix the everything together with your hands, just like if you were making hamburger patties.
+3. Mix everything together with your hands, just like if you were making hamburger patties.

-Form the mixture into 8 salmon balls, roughly 55g each.
+4. Form the mixture into 8 balls, roughly 55g each.

-Heat up the oil in a skillet set over medium high heat, then swirl the oil so it coats the bottom of the pan really well.
-Carefully transfer the salmon patties from the baking tray to the hot skillet with a metal spatula.
+6. Heat up the oil in a skillet set over medium-high heat, then swirl the oil so it coats the bottom of the pan really well.
+Carefully transfer the croquettes from the baking tray to the hot skillet with a metal spatula.

-Cook the patties for 2 to 4 minutes, or until golden brown.
+Cook the croquettes for 2 to 4 minutes, or until golden brown.
 Gently flip over the patties to cook the other side until golden brown.
-Try to flip only once, as cracks can occur in the patties.
+Try to flip only once, as cracks can occur in the croquettes.

-Drain the salmon croquettes on a paper towel-lined baking tray.
+7. Drain the croquettes on a paper towel-lined baking tray.